 - You can remove your MMM listing any time.

 - Agents are always on the lookout for potential home sellers.
 By adding your home to the list, agents in your area will start marketing to you.

 - It can be easy to forget about your listing.
-If the market shifts dramatically and housing prices change, your pricing might be outdated, resulting in unwanted solicitations from interested buyers or investors.
+If the market shifts dramatically, your pricing might be outdated, resulting in unwanted solicitations from interested buyers or investors.

 - Zillow tracks all data, including MMM prices.
-This info is tracked in the price history section on your home details page.
+This can be seen in the price history section on your home details page.
 If you don’t want a MMM price associated with your property long-term, it may be best not to submit your home.